JasonBock/Rocks/docs/notes/212 - Rocks Engine v3.md

 Do I look at generic constraints, and look at types used in the constraints to see if they have any obsolete members?
 Do I need to?
 E.g. ComputeSharp, D2D1TransformMapper<>

 Reminders:
-* Determine if ComputeSharpMappings are needed at all
+* DONE - Determine if ComputeSharpMappings are needed at all
 * DONE - Remove Unsafe.As<>().
 Probably no good reason to have it.
 Look for "global::System.Runtime.CompilerServices.Unsafe.As".
 Will cause some churn, but...probably for the best.
-* Use WriteLines() wherever possible.
+* DONE - Use WriteLines() wherever possible.
 Examples
-    * ShimBuilderV3.Build()
+    * DONE - ShimBuilderV3.Build()
 * DONE - The compilation should only be in the models, not the builders.
 * XML comments
   * Update all XML doc elements in Rocks